|Degrees:||B.A. Honours (Queen’s University), M.A., Ph.D. (Cornell University)|

-My research and teaching interests coalesce around two areas that I consider inseparable: literary modernism and the history of (queer) sexuality.
+My research and teaching interests coalesce around the inter-related fields of modernist studies, the history of (queer) sexuality, and feminist and queer studies.
 My first monograph, Lesbian Scandal and the Culture of Modernism (Cambridge University Press, 2012), examines how the scandalous suggestion of lesbianism in legal, legislative, national, and artistic realms in England and the United States functioned to mediate a range of cultural and artistic anxieties during and after the Great War.
 At the same time, I consider how the suggestion of lesbianism evaded specific reference while constituting lesbianism as a crisis of interpretation.
 Developing from these interests, I edited The Cambridge Companion to Lesbian Literature, which focuses on literature in English in a range of historical, geographical, theoretical, and generic contexts.

 My curiosity about the social, erotic, affective, and economic relations that underpin modernism has led to an archival research project on modernist literary production and queer feeling.
-My work in this area includes an article on the “aesthetic intimacy” between E. M. Forster and T.E.
+My work in this area includes an essay on the “aesthetic intimacy” between E. M. Forster and T.E.
 Lawrence in Queer Bloomsbury (ed.
 Madelyn Detloff and Brenda Helt, Edinburgh U.P.
-2016) and a forthcoming article on modernism and patronage, focused on the patron Edward Marsh and the poet Rupert Brooke.
+2016) and an article on queer feeling and modernist patronage, focused on the patron Edward Marsh and the poet Rupert Brooke (Modernism/Modernity, forthcoming).

-My teaching at both the undergraduate and graduate level includes courses on gender, sexuality, modernism, and queer theory.
-I welcome inquiries about potential supervision from students working in literary modernism and/or queer studies.
+My teaching at both the undergraduate and graduate level includes courses on gender, sexuality, modernism, and queer literature and theory.
+I welcome inquiries about potential supervision from students working in literary modernist studies and/or queer studies.

 Honours and Awards